g-cazaban/geong_2022_workshop/3_6_step4.md

 ---
-title: Step 4
+title: Step 4 - Run the model
 parent: Our first model
 nav_order: 5
 ---

-## Step 4: Run model
+## Step 4: Run the model